 Minimum Education, Experience and Qualification Standards: High school or GED and one year of experience in interpreting and translating both English and Spanish in a setting that requires knowledge of the programs or services.
 Must demonstrate the fluency and skills necessary to meet the needs of the health department, WIC Program and client populations served.
 Must be currently breastfeeding or have done so in the past.

 Salary: $9.15 per hour (11 hours per week).
 Position available immediately.
+Open until filled.
 Submit a completed state application form (PD 107) with cover letter and resume to:

 Greene County Health Department